icecam0001/startupreccomendation/README.md

 The platform uses different recommendation approaches for different parts of the user experience:

 ### Main Page Recommendations
-- **Content-Based Tag Recommender**: Heavily weighted for newer users who do not have the data to compute accurate CF recommendations.
-In the beginning users select tags they are interested which will slowly decay with time, but in the intermediary, the system uses case-based recommendations to help developers find projects matching their skill level:
+- **Content-Based Tag Recommender**: Heavily weighted for newer users who do not have enough data to calculate accurate CF recommendations.
+In the beggining users select tags they are interested (which will slowly decay with time), but in the intermediary, the system uses case-based recommendations to help developers find projects matching their skill level and interests:
 ```python
 user_tag_dict[user_id][project_tag] += 1/(math.log(len(project_dict[project_id]['tag'])))
 ```

-- **Item-Item Collaborative Filtering**: Optimizes recommendations through project similarity analysis:
+- **Item-Item Collaborative Filtering**: Creates recommendations through project similarity analysis:
 ```python
 # Precomputed similarities for top projects
 projectssorted = precomputesimilarities(projectdict, itemdict, 100)